apache/flink/docs/dev/table/tableApi.md

     .where($("a").isEqual($("d")))
     .select($("a"), $("b"), $("e"));
 {% endhighlight %}
 <p><b>Note:</b> For streaming queries the required state to compute the query result might grow infinitely depending on the number of distinct input rows.
 Please provide a query configuration with valid retention interval to prevent excessive state size.
-See <a href="{{ site.baseurl }}/dev/table/streaming/query_configuration.html">Query Configuration</a> for details.</p>
+See <a href="{% link dev/table/streaming/query_configuration.md %}">Query Configuration</a> for details.</p>
       </td>
     </tr>